 This 2,000 year old city for some reason is often overlooked by travelers though.
 But if you plan on traveling to Greece I highly recommend adding this to your list of hidden places in Greece that are worth visiting.

 For more information visit UNESCO’s page about Messene

 5. The island of Aegina

 Aegina is an ideal place to visit if you are looking for a Greek island close to Athens.
-It’s an easy 40 minutes boat ride from Athens’ port Piraeus.
+It’s an easy 40 minutes ferry ride from Athens’ port Piraeus.

 Due to its proximity to Athens, Aegina attracts many Athenian visitors especially during the weekends and in summer.
 However, as with the other areas listed here, few international tourists know about this place.
 This makes it feel much more authentic and a definite recommendation.

 One final tip: Not a hidden gem, but when you are in Greece, visiting the Meteora will definitely be a unique experience.
 Read about it in my article The ULTIMATE Bucketlist: 14 Once in a Lifetime Destinations